Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

  If you recall the stream analytics job (ColdPath above) had 4 outputs that were being stored in ADLS.
 (Note: ASA is independent of ADF and is not part of it).
 The first activity in this pipeline is an ADLA job that will merge these four files into one.
 The usql script that ADF will fire to submit this job is called "hcadfstreamjoin.usql".
 This joining activity will be done every 5 mins.
 To carry out this activity we will need to specify the location of the input Dataset (DataLakeInputSet) and location to store the output Dataset (JoinSliceOutputSet).
 We do this by creating 'Datasets' in ADF.
 A dataset in Data Factory is defined in JSON format.
 In order for data factory to link to your Data Lake Store, we will need to create a 'LinkedService' which are much like connection strings, which define the connection information needed for Data Factory to connect to external resources.
 The Linked Service "AzureDataLakeStoreLinkedService" will link your Data Lake Store to Data Factory.
 The usql script for this job sits in a storage account that you created above.
 We will create a second LinkedService  called "AzureStorageLinkedService" for ADF to connect to this storage account to access the usql script.
 Additionally the ADF will submit this job in Azure Data Lake Analytics account.
 Hence for ADF to access your ADLA we will create "AzureDataLakeAnalyticsLinkedService" which is actually a compute service.

-There are 3 sets of this activity producing
-"JoinSliceOutputSet1", "JoinSliceOutputSet2" and "JoinSliceOutputSet3"

  Activity 2 - Score

  The second activity will be taking this merged file and push it through scoring pipeline.
 The usql script (hcadfstreamjoin.usql) that the ADF will fire can be found here.
 This usql script will deploy the pre-trained R models and return the predictions as well as the raw data.
-There are 3 sets of this activity producing
-"ScoreSliceOutputSet1", "ScoreSliceOutputSet2" and "ScoreSliceOutputSet3"

   Activity 3 - Create data for visialization

   Once we have the predictions, we want to create a dateset for visualisation.
 The usql script (hcadfstreamforpbi.usql) that ADF will fire to curate the data for visualisation purpose can be found here.
-There are 3 sets of this activity producing
-"ForPBISliceOutputSet1", "ForPBISliceOutputSet2" and "ForPBISliceOutputSet3"

-  The shortest execution time of data factory is 15 minutes.
-However we want to process every 5 minutes.
-To achieve this we have to set up multiple activities using offsets ( 3 sets of each activity).
-This explains the 9 activities instead of 3 in our pipeline.
-This demo accelerates actual processing time for the sake of useful visualizations in a short amount of time.
-To accomplish that this demo will utilize overlapping Azure Data Lake activities in the pipeline to produce results approximately every 5 minutes.
-To produce results every 5 minutes requires that this demo create additional resources that may not be neccesary in an actual enterprise deployment.
-This is because Azure Data Factory works by allowing pipelines to flow using dependencies.
-To understand the concept better, read [this](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-scheduling-and-execution) article.
+  Activity 4 - Append to historic data

   Now that we understand the pipeline design, we can get started on creating the Data Factory.